jackjliew/ai-openscale/wos-behavior-overview.md

   Estimates the drop in consistency of the data at runtime as compared to the characteristics of the data at training time.

 A drop in either model accuracy or data consistency lead to a negative impact on the business outcomes that are associated with the model and must be addressed by retraining the model.

+## Limitations
+{: #behavior-ovr-limitations}

+The following limitations apply to the drift monitor:

+- Drift is supported for structured data only.
+- Although classification models support both data and accuracy drift, regression models support only data drift.
+- Drift is not supported for Python functions.